pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-down-def
 -----------
-Go to the beginning of next function definition below in buffer.
+Go to the beginning of next def below in buffer.

-Returns indentation if found, nil otherwise.
+Returns indentation if def found, nil otherwise.

 py-down-class
 -------------